Possibly the most in depth review of the current series three Yamaha FJR1300 which covers models from 2013 up to 2019 with only minor changes.

 The 1300cc engine is powerful and turbine smooth up to 4000rpm where it gets a mild buzz that you feel in the bars.
 I rarely exceed this rev point with local speed limits and as there is ample torque available from 1000rpm.
 2000-4000rpm covers 90 percent of the riding I do on backroads and minor highways.
 People react differently to vibrations on different types of engines.
 Some people dislike inline four buzz, some dislike v-twin thump, others never notice either but if you are someone who is sensitive to buzz then I rate the FJR’s higher rpm engine buzz very low but it is certainly not without buzz.
 (2016 notepad.
 Hoping back on the FJR after riding the 3 cylinder MT-09 the engine seems so silky smooth compared to the inline 3 raspy engine but at higher speeds sitting at 5000rpm or more then buzz is noticeable and I presume this is why people in USA with the 80 mph speed limits instead of 60 mph here wanted a higher final drive ratio however for me really not an issue)

 In Japan everything motoring related is about hybrid or eco driving (you think just Prius is hybrid – here every car is a hybrid and recently many plug in vehicles as now everywhere has charge points) it would have been cool from a local point of view if it had perhaps some eco feature, what you get is Eco displayed in the dash when you are riding it normally which disappears if you use the throttle more generously.
 I am always surprised at the push back from motorcycle press to safety and economy innovations on motorcycles.
 They seem solely focused on racetrack performance and very out of touch with real road riders.
 But then the motorcycle press has for as long as I can recall been made up entirely of ex motorcycle racers.
 We have them to thank for being fed press releases masquerading as reviews and any comparison being won by the most powerful bike regardless.
 But I digress.
-2016 notepad – the Eco mode only displays up to 4000rpm so riding in countries with highway speeds above 100kph/60mph may not see this.
+2016 notepad – the Eco mode only displays up to about 4000rpm on mine so riding in countries with highway speeds above 100kph/60mph may not see this.

 The FJR engine sound track in my opinion is pretty good.
 Yamaha have done a nice enough job with the exhaust which while obviously meeting the required noise limits offers a good (for standard mufflers) sound feedback to the rider perhaps helped by having two larger mufflers.
 The twin mufflers give a nice balanced look but I’d prefer a weight saving of just one if it still worked as well.
 (2016 notepad – really love the sound of the bike as it winds up even at the low rpm range.)

-On the FJR I often shift from 1st to 3rd immediately leaving the lights (2016 notepad – or I start in 2nd gear) and I simply leave the bike in 3rd whole time and rarely use 4th, then 5th is highway only.
+On the FJR I often shift from 1st to 3rd immediately leaving the lights (2016 notepad – or now I often start in 2nd gear) and I simply leave the bike in 3rd whole time and rarely use 4th, then 5th is highway only.
 So I personally cannot see what the fuss is but throw enough mud and some will stick.
-(I see Yamaha have changed to a 6 speed for 2016 caving in to the press.
+(I see Yamaha have changed to a 6 speed for 2016 models caving in to the press.
 The final drive is slightly higher, could not be much or the bike would never see 6th gear on 100kph highways as rpm would be too low) That aside the gearbox itself was initially notchy to shift, maybe it has a very positive engagement is a nicer way to put it.
 Click into 1st at the lights results in a ker-thud and slight jerk of the bike but that is perhaps the clutch not the box per se.
 I was calling the gearbox agricultural initially but it is fine once it has some miles on it and shifts precise.
-The issue is this clutch… (Update 2016 – I like the way the gearbox shifts now that it has worn in but some people may find the action less smooth than they are used to)
+The issue is this clutch… (Update 2016 – I like the way the gearbox shifts now that it has worn in but some people may find the action less smooth than they are used to, it’s never buttery like some bikes are)

 The clutch is bit old school in the amount of effort needed to operate.
 It is no exaggeration one of the heaviest hydraulic motorcycle clutches I have experienced.
 I need to always put the bike in neutral when stopped in traffic as after a few hours riding I cannot comfortably hold the clutch in for any length of time.
 By the end of a long ride day I sometimes groan when coming to a red light as it means having to operate the clutch.
 A larger more modern master cylinder is desperately needed.
 (Update 2016, seems the issue was actually clutch springs since the 2016 model has had these replaced with lighter items so future bikes will not have this.
 I now shift as much as possible not using the clutch, just matching the revs and putting pressure on the gear lever at the appropriate time and I have aftermarket levers and I lane split constantly so to not need to be so frequently stop starting)